• Skip to primary navigation

 Allow the pot to thoroughly dry, approximately 24 hours or more before using.

 I would not plant directly in this pot because terra cotta clay is porous.
 Consider just popping in a nursery pot inside.
-However, if you really want to use it with soil you might be able to put a water sealant on the inside.
+However, if you really want to use it with soil try coating the inside with a sealant made for clay pots.

 Two mosaic pots.
 One with a pilea plant inside.